 Fall Term: Religion and Culture in the Ancient World.
-This is a study of the African and Near Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria, and Persia; and the great legacy of Greece to Western Civilization.
-There is an early visit to the American Museum of Natural History.
-Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, lm, poetry, and literature.
-Text: McKay, Hill, and Buckler, A History of Western Society, vols.
-A and B.
+Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria and Persia, and the great legacy of Greece to Western Civilization.
+Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, film, poetry, and literature.
+Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1

 Form V: Advanced United States History

-Advanced United States History is an intensive college preparatory course covering major political, economic, social and cultural developments in American history from first contact to roughly the end of the Cold War.
-The course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with the intellectual challenges of United States history, as well as to master the AP exam in May.
-Students will learn to assess historical materials—their relevance to a given interpretive problem, their reliability and their importance – and to weigh the evidence and interpretations presented in historical scholarship.
-In addition, there is a heavy emphasis on essay writing and defending a strong thesis, as well as comparing similar themes across various time periods in American history.
-Because this course is the formal preparation for the AP exam, special attention is given to practice with multiple-choice questions, document-based questions and, generally speaking, the topics that are most commonly found on the AP exam.
-Most students will be highly encouraged to take the AP exam.
+United States History will cover major political, economic, social and cultural developments in American history from first contact to the end of the Cold War.
+The course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with the challenges of United States history.
+Students will learn to assess primary sources – their relevance to a given interpretive problem, their reliability and their importance – and to weigh the evidence and interpretations presented in historical scholarship.
+In addition, the course will emphasize essay writing and defending a strong thesis, as well as comparing similar themes across various time periods in American history.
+Attention is also given to practice with multiple-choice, short answer and document-based questions.

 Form VI: Advanced European History